-Despite its charming culture, Cambodia faces a range of social and economic issues, with many families not receiving the support they need to thrive.
-On this Challenge you will spend two weeks working on a variety of projects aimed at improving education quality in the region to provide local children and their families a brighter future.
+On this volunteer challenge you will spend two weeks working on a variety of projects aimed at improving education quality in Cambodia.
+You will be challenged to step outside of your comfort zone and think creatively while immersing yourself in local culture and helping provide local children and their families a brighter future.

-You will be working in one of our partner schools to deliver a range of workshops that supplement the national curriculum.
-Our in-country team has worked closely with local partners to determine the areas in which local children’s education can be enhanced, and you could be running sessions that focus on conversational English, STEM, life skills, creative arts and sports!
+You will be volunteering in one of our partner schools to teach a range of workshops that supplement the national curriculum and improve education quality.
+You could be teaching sessions that focus on conversational English, STEM, life skills, creative arts and sports!
 We encourage our volunteers to be creative and deliver fun workshops that will engage the children and allow them to learn hands-on.

-After your challenge you can join our optional extension trip, where you'll spend a week touring some of Cambodia's most beautiful natural landscapes and important cultural sites.
+After your volunteering program you can join our optional extension trip for $800, where you'll spend a week touring some of Cambodia's most beautiful natural landscapes and important cultural sites!
 Your journey starts in Phnom Penh where you'll explore Toul Sleng, the Killing Fields and the Royal Palace.
-Next you'll head to Sen Monorom where you'll be trekking across stunning Cambodian scenery with hill tribe home stays and discovering elephants, waterfalls and much more along the way!
-Finally you'll head to Kratie for a Mekong river boat trip and a chance to see Irrawaddy dolphins!
+Next you'll head to Sen Monorom where you'll be trekking across stunning Cambodian scenery with hill tribe home stays and discovering elephants, waterfalls and much more along the way.
+Finally, you'll head to Kratie for a Mekong river boat trip and a chance to see Irrawaddy dolphins!

 *Note: if you have other dates in mind or would like to travel as an individual, email us at [email protected] and we’ll be more than happy to help!

 In Cambodia, we are working towards the United Nations Global Goals for Sustainable Development (SDGs).
-By increasing access to quality education in marginalised communities and completing essential renovation work on the Cambodia Community Challenge, you will help us make progress towards achieving a number of these goals including:
+By increasing access to quality education in marginalised communities and completing essential renovation work, your volunteering program will help us make progress towards achieving a number of these goals including: